-Since the Appellant has lodged the appeal, he or she has the right to have a last response to the Appellee’s Brief and may research, draft and file a Reply Brief within fifteen (15) days.
+Since the Appellant lodged the appeal, he or she has the right to have a last response to the Appellee’s Brief and may research, draft and file a Reply Brief within fifteen (15) days.
 This brief is limited to replying to the Appellee’s Brief.
 It must be no longer fifteen (15) pages or more than 7,000 words in length, whichever is longer.
 Most Appellant’s elect to file a Reply brief due to the way most effective Appellee attacks their Appellant’s Brief.

-Although complicated, and laden with deadlines that can cause the best of appeals to be dismissed or forfeited, a skilled appeals attorney can carefully navigate the appellate process for you.
+Although complicated, and laden with deadlines that can cause the best of appeals to be dismissed or forfeited, a skilled appeals attorney can carefully and successively navigate the appellate process for you.
 Is your case one you have to appeal?
 Choose your appellate team carefully.
 Is this something Ciyou & Dixon, P.C. can assist you with?